rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Training

 Initially, I used the values provided in the starter code for batch size, number of epochs, and hyper-parameters.
-All values were maintained except for the number of epochs.
-This were increased to improve validation and test accuracy.
-This adjustment was successful and resulted in validation and test results which exceeded 93%.
+In the end, all values were maintained, except for the number of epochs.
+This value was increased to improve validation and test accuracy.
+This adjustment  to EPOCHS was successful and resulted in validation and test results which exceed 93%.

 #### 4. Tuning the model